Pages

 Ask Assessors how much training and mindset-shifting it takes to move from checking boxes to 'assuming competence first', and then doing assessments with fairness and intention.

-None of it is easy.
 In fact, sometimes "RPL-ing" a requirement can take longer and it often demands more reflection than attending a formal education program.

 RPL doesn’t lower the standards bar, it simply focuses on various ways that people can demonstrate that they meet the standards.